zulkhan99/3X03-Team39-2022/README.md

 pip install -r requirements.txt
 ```

-Place the .env file into the root directory.
+Place the .env file into the same directory as manage.py.
 This contains the django secret key

 ### Setup for web app
 Once the requirements are installed, you will need to migrate the database models.
 We are using sqlite for now, will change in the future